studiouniverse/axease/README.md

 Code/Performance
 -----------

-* No onScroll events.
+* No onScroll events

+* Uses requestAnimationFrame (with polyfill)

-* Scope options, with minimum interference.
+* Scope options, with minimum interference

-* Updates can be easily configured to increase performance.

-* requestAnimationFrame + polyfill
+* Takes care of heavy lifting, leaving you to worry about a single generic update function

 * Change target fps by modifying $.fps

 Future
 ------

-* The library will also support mouse animations (when mouse is over canvas at x,y sprites should be at x,y).
-No real work has been done here yet.
+* Use Mouse position instead of scroll position (relative to containerEl or window)

+* Further optimisations